mhausenblas/moarserverless/aws/README.md

 To get started I did `sam init --name app --runtime go1.x` initially and developed the function.
 In order for the local simulation to work, you need to have Docker running.
 Note: Local testing the API is at time of writing limited, since [CORS is locally not supported](https://github.com/awslabs/aws-sam-cli/issues/323), yet.

-For each code iteration, in `app/` do:
+For each code iteration do:

 ```bash
 # 1. run emulation of Lambda and API Gateway locally (via Docker):